nist-emntg/ecc-light-certificate/README.md

 These certificates are used for establishing a certificate path when validating others node certificate.

-Truss anchors are stored in a way that enable it to be processed without any endianness conversion.
+Trust anchors are stored in a way that enable it to be processed without any endianness conversion.

 # Node's own certificate